 Supporting Student Wellbeing

-Learning is most effective when students feel intellectually engaged and emotionally and personally supported.
-In this module, you will learn how to recognize the signs of student distress and ways to support your students and peers in a teaching role.
-The session is facilitated by Jimmy Doan and Ray Feller from Student Support and Wellbeing, part of the Division of Student Life.
+Learning is most effective when students feel not only intellectually engaged but supported emotionally and personally.
+In this module, you will learn how to recognize the signs of student distress, as well as ways to support your students and peers as TAs/TTs.
+The session is facilitated by Kyla Tucker and Don Camelio from Student Support and Wellbeing, part of the Division of Student Life.
 Their office provides advice and advocacy for students and acts as a hub of resources, referrals, and information across the MIT community.
 Student Support and Wellbeing staff are integrated with other resources, including Disability and Access Services, to provide comprehensive academic and personal support to undergraduates.

 Experienced Panels

-Experienced student teachers from different courses and schools will share the most important things they learned about being effective and will answer questions from the audience about how to get started in this new teaching role.
-This module is presented as three parallel sessions, one for the School of Engineering, one for the School of Science, and one for SHASS, SA+P, and Sloan.
+Experienced TAs/TTs from different courses and schools will share the most important things they learned about being effective TAs/TTs and will answer questions from the audience about how to get started as a new TA/TT.

 In this module, you will learn how to better assess where students are in their thinking, use questioning techniques to encourage students to explain their thinking and help students enhance their learning by connecting solution steps to course concepts.
 This module will also present research on effective tutoring.